Conor Moynagh

 Conor Moynagh (born c.
-1993) is an Irish business-man and Gaelic footballer who played for the Cavan county team, from Minor to Senior, since 2009.
-He plays his club football with Drumgoon Eire Og in Cavan, having also played overseas in Boston, Chicago, Middle East and New Zealand.
+1993) is a Gaelic footballer who played for the Cavan county team, from Minor to Senior, since 2009.
+He played his club football with Drumgoon Eire Og in Cavan, having also played overseas in Boston, Chicago, Middle East and New Zealand.

 He is married to Kerry LGFA player, Ciara Murphy, from Lispole (Lios Póil) on the Dingle peninsula.

 Playing career

 Club

 Conor Moynagh engaged in a diverse sports life in his early years, winning national titles in athletics in both track and cross country in the juvenile ranks.

 In addition, he claimed representative honours in soccer, playing Kennedy Cup (2005 and 2006) and Milk Cup (now Super Cup NI) in 2007, and won a representative 'cap' against Qatar in the same year.
 As a 16-17 year-old (during Transition Year) he played League of Ireland soccer with Monaghan United.

 Moynagh joined his home GAA Club, Drumgoon Eire Og in Cavan as a juvenile footballer at the age of five, having been introduced to the sport through family and his Dernakesh NS primary school Principal (and 38th President of the GAA) Aogán Ó Fearghail He played through the juvenile ranks initially winning two county championships at U12 grade and appearing in a county final at every age grade after this, with the exception of U13.
 He won a minor club championship in August 2010 with a parish amalgamation – Eire Og Celtics (Drumgoon Eire Og and Cootehill Celtic) – playing at mid-field.

-With a diverse background in both athletics (underage All Ireland titles in track and Cross Country) and soccer (FAI Ulster Interprovincial squad, and League of Ireland with Monaghan United) as well as GAA, Moynagh sprang onto the Clubs senior team in 2010 as a 17-year-old, having already shown significant potential at underage club, colleges and underage county level.
+With a diverse background in both athletics (underage All Ireland titles in track and Cross Country) and soccer (FAI Ulster Interprovincial squad, and League of Ireland with Monaghan United) as well as GAA, Moynagh sprang onto the club's senior team in 2010 as a 17-year-old, having already shown significant potential at underage club, colleges and underage county level.

 In his debut season(s) at senior club level, he was played in the forward six – typically at wing forward or corner forward and maturing into a more central role between Centre-Back, mid-field and Centre-Forward for the club.